-As you already know, the commands you run on your shell will be saved in .bash_history file and you can view them at any time either by using history command or using UP/Down arrows keys or doing a reverse search using CTRL+R key combination from the Terminal.
-But you can view, access, and re-run them only from the same machine itself.
+As you already know, the commands you run on your shell will be saved in .bash_history file and you can view them at any time by using either history command or using UP/Down arrows keys or doing a reverse search using CTRL+R key combination from the Terminal.
+However you can view, access, and re-run them only from the same machine itself.
 What if you want to access your Terminal history from a different system on the network?
 No problem!
 Here is where "Bashhub" utility comes in help.
 It is a web service where you can save all commands and access them from anywhere.
 Bashhub saves every commands entered across all sessions and systems, so you can access them from anywhere.
 To put this simply, your entire BASH history will be available in the cloud and the entire bash history is indexed, and searchable!
 Bashhub is completely free and open source.

 All commands will be stored in Bashhub's database which is encrypted using storage level encryption via LUKS.
 Bashhub will generate a unique identification token to each user.
 This token is mandatory to perform any actions on behalf of a user for the command api.
 The commands recorded on behalf of a user are only accessible using that user's authentication token.
 There is currently no way to share these commands and they're not publicly accessible.
 Also Bashhub allows you to ignore some commands that contains sensitive information like user's password.
 You can safely ignore such commands from being recorded by Bashhub to turn off the recording completely at any time.

 Make sure you have installed Python 2.7 on your system.
 Python 2.7 is available in the default repositories of most Linux distributions, so you can install it using your distribution's package manager.
 For example, run the following command to install python 2.7 on Debian and variants.